wp-plugins/freshdesk-support/readme.txt

 4. This shows the comment link in the ticket description.

 == Changelog ==
+= 1.7 =
+  Added option to enable/disable sso.
+  Logging out of wordpress no longer logs out the Freshdesk session.
+  Added validations for the settings page.
+  Fixed the error showing up on the plugin settings page.
 = 1.6 =
   Fix the SSO login redirect to Freshdesk and on wordpress logout, logout of Freshdesk as well.
 = 1.5 =